Ordnance Survey: Derivative and licensed products

+Bing Maps offers OS data as a layer for the whole of the UK.

-One series of historic maps, published by Cassini Publishing Ltd, is a reprint of the Ordnance Survey first series from the mid-19th century but using the OS Landranger projection at 1:50,000 and given 1 km gridlines.
+Philip's publishes OS data in its road and street atlases in book format.
+One series of historic maps, published by Cassini, is a reprint of the Ordnance Survey first series from the mid-19th century but using the OS Landranger projection at 1:50,000 and given 1 km gridlines.
 This means that features from over 150 years ago fit almost exactly over their modern equivalents and modern grid references can be given to old features.

-The digitisation of the data has allowed Ordnance Survey to sell maps electronically.
+The digitisation of the data has allowed the Ordnance Survey to sell maps electronically.
 Several companies are now licensed to produce the popular scales (1:50,000 and 1:25,000) and their own derived datasets of the map on CD/DVD or to make them available online for download.
 The buyer typically has the right to view the maps on a PC, a laptop, and a pocket PC/smartphone, and to print off any number of copies.
 The accompanying software is GPS-aware, and the maps are ready-calibrated.
 Thus, the user can quickly transfer the desired area from their PC to their laptop or smartphone, and go for a drive or walk with their position continually pinpointed on the screen.
 The individual map is more expensive than the equivalent paper version, but the price per square km falls rapidly with the size of coverage bought.

 Free access to historic mapping

 The National Library of Scotland provides free access to OS mapping from 1840 to 1970, in a variety of scales from 1:1056 "five foot" maps of London to 1:625,000 "ten mile" national planning maps.

+In addition, SABRE Maps provides free access to OS mapping from the end of World War 1 to the 1970s at small and intermediate scale mapping, including 1:25000, One Inch, Half Inch, Quarter Inch and Ten Mile scales, usually with a wider coverage of individual revisions than the NLS.